iyagicom/FileIyagi/README.md

 * **Font size** — adjust live with `Alt+Wheel` (7–24pt)
 * **View mode cycling** — `Ctrl+Wheel` or `Ctrl+1–5`
 * **Sort buttons** — status bar buttons for quick sort by name / size / ext / date
-* **Fixed column widths** — size, date, and ext columns are fixed width; only the name column fills the remaining space (columns are not user-resizable)
+* **Font-proportional column widths** — the size, date, and ext columns scale with the current font size (optimized around 11 pt); increasing the font widens the columns so text is never clipped, decreasing it narrows them.
+The name column fills the remaining space
+* **EXT4 partition browser (Windows)** — a Linux user working on Windows can open and read files from their EXT4 (Linux) partitions; requires administrator mode.
+Read-only.
+The EXT4 view behaves like a normal folder view — all view modes (Ctrl+1–5) render identically, and sorting by name / size / date (Ctrl+6–8) works with folders listed first

 ### Search
 * **Always-visible search bar** — active at all times on the right side of the toolbar